sumitmeshram1990/GreenPowerInnovators/README.md

 ### The issue we are hoping to solve

 EcoEnergySaver is a comprehensive app for consumers and industries to reduce carbon footprints.
 It has following features:
-real-time energy monitoring,
+1) Real-time energy monitoring,
-usage breakdowns,
+2) Usage breakdowns,
-goal tracking,
+3) Goal tracking,
-AI-driven recommendations,
+4) AI-driven recommendations,
-comparative analysis,
+5) Comparative analysis,
-alerts,
+6) Alerts,
-smart device integration,
+7) Smart device integration,
-carbon footprint calculation,
+8) Carbon footprint calculation,
-industrial insights,
+9) Industrial insights,
-data visualization,
+10) Data visualization,
-incentives.
+11) Incentives.

 ### How our technology solution can help